| java.lang.Object | |

 float

-zero with the same sign as direction
+zero with the same sign as direction is returned

 (as implied by the requirement of returning the second argument